sudo-charan/image_search_engine/README.md

 5. Push to the branch: \`git push origin feature/AmazingFeature\`
 6. Submit a pull request on GitHub.

-### License
+echo "## License

 This project is licensed under the MIT License.

-See the LICENSE file for details." > README.md
+For details, please see the LICENSE file." > README.md